HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 plenty of the latter.
 This might make the code harder to read for a programmer who is not familiar with the Wolfram Language.

-The functions from my `sLapHProjection` package will be explained along the way and typeset in bold monospace font such that they stand out and can be found easier (but there's always Ctrl-F).
+From what I gathered the built-in documentation mechanism in Mathematica is not as formal as say Doxygen in C++ or Rd in R. The formal one which is used for the official documentation is too much overhead for my little package.
+Therefore I chose to explain the functions from my `sLapHProjection` package towards the end of each section in this document.

 ## Group theory